 These freshwater springs are Florida’s most precious resource.
 They provide us with not only recreation, but water- the essential ingredient for human survival.
-But the springs are diminishing and depleting.
+Unfortunately, the springs are diminishing and depleting.
 Their outflow has become tainted with residue from overuse of pesticides and misuse of land practices.
 Our springs need protecting and their future lies in the hands of our children.
 The key to raising awareness of this vital issue is by showing our kids first-hand what these springs are and how they benefit us now.
 Introduce your child to these places- nature at its finest and let them experience these incredible wonders of Florida.

 Other Ways to Restore & Protect Our Springs

 Always take away your trash from any outdoor activity.
 Let your kids know why disposing of it properly (in those bear-safe trash bins) is important for the animals and environment.

 Participate in river and spring clean-ups.
 This not only does good for the environment, but also makes your child become more aware of why you shouldn’t leave that water bottle behind on your own wilderness adventures.

 Stop using chemicals on your lawns.
 It leeches into the aquifer and comes out through the springs…and into your drinking water!
 Lawns are nice, but you can enjoy greenery in other ways, like planting drought-resistant, Florida native plants instead.
 Take the kids to a local UF IFAS Extension garden to see what Florida natives grow best in your area.
 You can chat with a master gardener for ideas and growing tips too.